-A student may be dismissed from the Nursing Program and is ineligible for readmission for any one of the following reasons:
+A student may be dismissed from the Nursing Program and is ineligible for readmission for any one of the following reasons (includes all tracks):

+- Dismissal from the University

+- Failure to meet attendance requirements

+- Nursing course failure
-- Dismissal from the University - Failure to meet attendance requirements - Failure of more than one nursing course or withdrawal from more than one nursing course while failing - Readmission to the Nursing Program is not granted - Any acts of academic dishonesty including sharing exam questions, possession of test items, copies of exams, cheating, etc. - Any positive drug screen for which there is no legal prescription - Reportable Board of Nursing event - Failure to comply with rules and/or policies as written in the Nursing Undergraduate Student Handbook, the Texas Board of Nursing Regulations, the University Student Handbook, and/or Catalog

-- Unprofessional, unsafe, or unethical behavior as set forth in Texas BON Rule 213.27 (relating to Good Professional Character) - Behavior evidencing actual or potential harm to patients, clients, or the public - Criminal behavior that could affect licensure, as set forth in Texas BON Rule 213.28 (relating to Licensure of Individuals with Criminal History) - Failure to establish and/or maintain current fitness to practice nursing, as set forth in Texas BON Rule 213.29 (relating to Fitness to Practice)
+- Nursing course failure if readmitted and/or failure to meet readmission requirements - Clinical noncompliance - Readmission to the Nursing Program is not granted - Any acts of academic dishonesty including sharing exam questions, possession of test items, copies of exams, cheating, etc. - Any positive drug screen for which there is no legal prescription - Reportable Board of Nursing event - Failure to comply with rules and/or policies as written in the Nursing Undergraduate Student Handbook, the Texas Board of Nursing Regulations, the University Student Handbook, and/or Catalog - Unprofessional, unsafe, or unethical behavior as set forth in Texas BON Rule 213.27 (relating to Good Professional Character) - Behavior evidencing actual or potential harm to patients, clients, or the public - Criminal behavior that could affect licensure, as set forth in Texas BON Rule 213.28 (relating to Licensure of Individuals with Criminal History) - Failure to establish and/or maintain current fitness to practice nursing, as set forth in Texas BON Rule 213.29 (relating to Fitness to Practice) - Absences - Any policy nursing program policy violation, clinical partner policy violation, university policy violation. - At the discretion of the senior director of the college of health sciences related to unsafe nursing practice, any policy violation, and/or any unprofessional behavior.